 - Upper may not be secure enough for some runners

-The Asics GT-2000 6 is a heavily cushioned and supportive running shoe.
+The Asics GT-2000 10 is a nicely cushioned and supportive running shoe.
 The high drop and secure ankle support will help runners with Achilles tendonitis.

 The GT-2000 also has enough support to aid runners who overpronate.
-Like many Asics, it has a snug mid-foot and heel constuction, but decent room in the toe box.
+Like many Asics, it has a snug midfoot and heel construction, but decent room in the toe box.
 Because it holds the ankle so well, it provides great support to the Achilles.